 - The flap is displaced coronally until the flap covers the membrane completely, so as to avoid the exposure of the membrane and sutured using a sling suture.

-- Interrupted sutures are placed to stabilize the flap in coronally advanced position.
+- Interrupted sutures are placed to stabilize the flap in a coronally advanced position.

 - The area is protected with periodontal dressing which is removed after 7-10 days.

-Various studies on recession defect coverage have utilized the principles of GTR and employed either bioabsorbable 62-81 (Figure 70.6) or non-resorbable 82-90 membranes.
-Bioabsorbable membrane studies show mean defect coverage ranging from 45% to 94% with a mean of 72% for all the studies.
-Whereas, for non-resorbable membranes, studies show mean defect coverage ranging from 45% to 91% with a mean of 73% for all studies 91.
-The root coverage procedure with the barrier membrane placement is a technique sensitive procedure.
-The barrier membrane should adequately cover the defect and the coronally advanced flap should cover the membrane completely to achieve best results.
+Various studies on recession defect coverage have utilized the principles of GTR and employed either bioabsorbable 65-84 or non-resorbable 85-93 membranes.
+Bio-absorbable membrane studies show mean defect coverage ranging from 45% to 94% with a mean of 72% for all the studies.
+Whereas, for non-resorbable ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ………

 Factors influencing the degree of root coverage